ILCA7

 iQfoil Women

 Similar to the men's event, this discipline features female windsurfers competing on hydrofoil boards, focusing on speed and agility.
-The women race on 7.5m sails.
+The women race on a 7.3m sail.

 Formula Kite Men